RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Related Work

 \section{Related Work}

-\textbf{Driving QA and VQA.} \citet{zhou2024can} evaluated ChatGPT (GPT-4) on 814 written driving-license questions from California, Tokyo, Beijing, and Singapore, assessing performance across dimensions such as legal reasoning, situational understanding, and safety bias.
-Accuracy ranged from 85.2\% to 92.1\%, with lower scores on region-specific legal questions (e.g., 63.2\% in China).
-While the model performed well overall, it showed limitations in handling local regulations and context-sensitive reasoning.
+\textbf{Driving QA and VQA.} \citet{zhou2024can} evaluated ChatGPT with GPT-4 \cite{openai2024gpt4technicalreport} on 814 written driving-license questions from California, Tokyo, Beijing, and Singapore, assessing performance across dimensions such as legal reasoning, situational understanding, and safety bias.
+The accuracy ranged from 85.2\% to 92.1\%, with lower scores on region-specific legal questions (e.g., 63.2\% in China).
+Although the model performed well overall, it showed limitations in handling local regulations and context-sensitive reasoning.

-In follow-up work, \citet{zhou2024evaluating} assessed Vision-Language Models (VLMs) like ChatGPT and Bard on visual driving-license questions from Tokyo and Beijing.
-While models performed moderately on traffic sign recognition (70\%) and better on scenario-based (80\%) and combined visual tasks (80\%), the study highlighted ongoing challenges in applying VLMs to real-world autonomous driving contexts.
+In follow-up work, \citet{zhou2024evaluating} evaluated vision-language models (VLMs) such as ChatGPT and Bard on visual driving-license questions from Tokyo and Beijing.
+Although the models performed moderately on traffic sign recognition (70\% accuracy) and better on scenario-based (80\% accuracy) and combined visual tasks (80\% accuracy), the study highlighted ongoing challenges in applying VLMs to real-world autonomous driving contexts.

-\textbf{However}, these studies evaluate out-of-the-box LLM or VLM performance; they do not aim to optimize model accuracy and do not incorporate retrieval augmentation techniques.
-While GPT models have likely encountered many laws and question pairs during pretraining, reframing this task as a Retrieval-Augmented Generation (RAG) problem could offer a more principled and scalable approach to improving legal and regulation-specific reasoning.
+However, these studies evaluated out-of-the-box LLM or VLM performance; they did not aim to optimize model accuracy or incorporate retrieval augmentation techniques.
+Although GPT models have likely encountered many laws and question pairs during pretraining, reframing this task as a retrieval-augmented generation (RAG) \cite{DBLP:conf/nips/LewisPPPKGKLYR020} problem could offer a more principled and scalable approach to improving legal and regulation-specific reasoning.

-\textbf{Vision-Language Driving Datasets.} Multiple works are introducing and evaluating VL Driving Datasets for Autonomous Driving, some based on open QA, some based on MCQA, and spanning multiple languages, topics, and vehicle categories (see Table \ref{tab:related-work-datasets}).
-As well, their limitation lies in not having references to legal corpora and using only the internal knowledge of vision language models during QA tasks.
+\textbf{Vision-Language Driving Datasets.} Multiple works \cite{kim2018textual,deruyttere2019talk2car,li2022coda,malla2023drama,qian2024nuscenes,sima2024drivelm,shao2024lmdrive,tian2024drivevlm,park2024vlaad,lu2025can} have introduced and evaluated vision-language driving datasets for autonomous driving, some based on open QA, or multiple-choice question answering (MCQA), and covering multiple languages, topics, and vehicle categories.
+Table~\ref{tab:related-work-datasets} compares some of these resources.
+Additionally, their limitation is a lack of references to legal corpora and reliance solely on the internal knowledge of vision-language models during QA tasks.